 - Such worlds turned up in Star Trek: The Next Generation and Star Trek: Voyager.
 The TOS episode "For The World Is Hollow And I Have Touched The Sky" had a variation, a shell covering an artificial planetoid to hold the atmosphere in.

 - The Babylon 5 station could technically be considered a "world" of this sort, but there's a reason for this.
 The station is a design called an O'Neill Cylinder.
 By rotating along the cylindrical axis, the reactive centrifugal inertia produced along the inner surface becomes an artificial gravity.
 It was the best way humanity had at the time for producing artificial gravity; they didn't gain access to alien-based gravity generator technology until after 2261 (season four).

 - Lexx's planet Fire has an inner surface with inexplicable bright daylight and Earth-normal gravity.
 Given its supernatural nature, one can only shrug.

-- The Fourth Doctor story "The Pirate Planet" gave this an interesting twist.
+- Doctor Who: The Fourth Doctor story "The Pirate Planet" gave this an interesting twist.
 Zanak was a gigantic hollow planet with enormous transmat engines at its core.
 It could literally materialize around smaller planets and squeeze them of their wealth and energies.

-- The Clock Punk opening sequence to Game Of Thrones takes place on at the very least a parabolic version of the world map of Westeros and Essos with an astrolabe floating above it functioning as both the sun and the Title Card for the show.
+- The Clock Punk opening sequence to Game of Thrones takes place on at the very least a parabolic version of the world map of Westeros and Essos with an astrolabe floating above it functioning as both the sun and the Title Card for the show.